 }Code language: CSS (css)

-To ensure images are supplied at an appropriate size for your device, increasingly, web developers and designers are moving away from referencing a single image thus:
+Increasingly, web developers and designers are moving away from referencing a single image thus:

 <img src="example.jpg" alt="Example Image">Code language: HTML, XML (xml)